andf-crl/docs/v2.1/stop-a-node.md

 toc: true
 ---

-This page shows you how to use the `cockroach quit` [command](cockroach-commands.html) to temporarily stop a node that you plan to restart, for example, during the process of [upgrading your cluster's version of CockroachDB](upgrade-cockroach-version.html) or to perform planned maintenance (e.g., upgrading system software).
+This page shows you how to use the `cockroach quit` [command](cockroach-commands.html) to temporarily stop a node that you plan to restart, for example, during the process of [upgrading your cluster's [version](cluster-settings.html#setting-version) of CockroachDB](upgrade-cockroach-[version](cluster-settings.html#setting-version).html) or to perform planned maintenance (e.g., upgrading system software).

 For information about permanently removing nodes to downsize a cluster or react to hardware failures, see [Remove Nodes](remove-nodes.html).